tylerguy/Discord-Music-Bot/README.md

 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
+This is an example of you can get started setting up your project locally.
 To get a local copy up and running follow these simple example steps.

 ### Prerequisites